themachinethatgoesping/themachinethatgoesping/docs/source/modules/navigation/datastructures/geolocationstructures.rst

-GeoLocation structures
+Geolocation structures
 ######################

 Simple structures to store georeferenced locations and attitudes.
-GeoLocation which records lat/lon can be implicitly converted to and from GeoLocationUTM which stores utm coordinates.
+Geolocation which records lat/lon can be implicitly converted to and from GeolocationUTM which stores utm coordinates.

 Example usage
 =============